JaumLA/OSTEP-homeworks-projects/Homeworks/Chapter 4 - Homework/questions.md

 4. We’ll now explore some of the other flags.
 One important flag is -S, which determines how the system reacts when a process issues an I/O. With the flag set to SWITCH ON END, the system will NOT switch to another process while one is doing I/O, instead waiting until the process is completely finished.
-What happens when you run the following two processes (-l 1:0,4:100
--c -S SWITCH ON END), one doing I/O and the other doing CPU work?
+What happens when you run the following two processes (-l 1:0,4:100 -c -S SWITCH ON END), one doing I/O and the other doing CPU work?

-Answer: Now the time will be the same as switching the order of the two process.
+Answer: Now the process 1 will only run after process 0 finishes.

 5. Now, run the same processes, but with the switching behavior set